 San Diego MFT Consortium

-The San Diego MFT Consortium is housed at Alliant International University.
-It is the administration body for two (2) MFT educational stipend programs: CA State MFT Educational Stipend Program.
+The San Diego MFT Consortium is housed at Alliant International University and is the administration body for two MFT educational stipend programs.
 The goals of the Consortium are:

-- To ensure that resources provided by the MHSA MFT Stipend program are utilized to train culturally competent and recovery oriented MFTs to fill identified local needs.
+- To ensure that resources provided by the MHSA MFT Stipend program are used to train culturally competent and recovery oriented MFTs to fill identified local needs.